Senior Gear Editor

 Weight:

-Pros: Durable but lightweight and comfortable, wrist gaiters are awesome
+Pros: Durable but lightweight and comfortable, great features such as wrist gaiters

-Besides the wrist gaiters, the jacket was surprisingly durable, given its lightweight construction and being quite flexible (not stiff like some other “lightweight but durable” options).
-Pocket space was sufficient, with two deep chest pockets and two internal pockets (one drop-in and one zippered).
-The shell material is quite breathable, but storm-ready, while retaining easy movement, light weight, and durability.
-Being so breathable, though, it runs a bit cold, which is worth noting for storm days on the resort — you’ll want to layer up underneath.
-That said, for a lightweight, hybrid resort/backcountry jacket you really can’t go wrong with the Mammut Haldigrat.
+Besides the wrist gaiters, the jacket is surprisingly durable given its lightweight construction and being quite flexible (not stiff like some other “lightweight but durable” options).
+Pocket space is more than sufficient, with two deep chest pockets, two hand pockets, and two internal pockets (one drop-in and one zippered).
+The shell material is quite breathable, but storm-ready while retaining easy movement, low weight, and durability.

 Stio Environ Jacket ($465)